 There is a question: are there invariant measures other than BD, or, more generally, which kind of measures can be invariant?
-In this paper, we show that f-divergence [10, 11] provides a family of invariant measures and prove all invariant measures of integration type must be written as the forms of f-divergence. f-divergence family includes many famous distances and divergences in information and statistics, such as, Bhattacharyya distance, KL-divergence, Hellinger distance, Pearson divergence, and so on.
-We also carried out experiments to compare several well-known forms of f-divergence through a task of recognizing connected Japanese vowel utterances.
+In this paper, we show that f-divergence [1], [6] provides a family of invariant measures and prove all invariant measures of integration type must be written as the forms of f-divergence. f-divergence family includes many famous distances and divergences in information and statistics, such as, Bhattacharyya distance, KL-divergence, Hellinger distance, Pearson divergence, and so on.
+We also carried out experiments to compare several well-known forms of fdivergence through a task of recognizing connected Japanese vowel utterances.
 The experimental results show that BD and KL have the best performance among the measures compared.
+A portion of this work will appear in [24].